fubark/cyber/docs/docs.md

 [To Top.](#table-of-contents)

 ### Modules.
-Modules in Cyber contain static symbols that can be used from other modules.
-Importing other Cyber scripts returns their module by default.
+Modules contain accessible static symbols under a defined namespace.
+By default, importing another Cyber script returns its module with exported symbols.

 [To Top.](#table-of-contents)